Wednesday, February 13, 2019

 This is an alarming realization as it leads to an avalanche of questions.
 Should I want to talk to those people?
 Should I pretend I want to talk to them when I don’t?
 Should I push friendships and conversations to places that I don’t particularly want them going just because I want to feel liked (which I suspect was the driving motivation in the past)?
 But alternatively, am I writing off people who could add something to my life if I merely figure out how to get to know them better?

 These are important questions right now.
 Because as I gain more control over my mind, and therefore over how I engage with the world, I realize that I probably could almost completely stop the slipping.
-It would take work and energy that would need to come from somewhere
+It would take work and energy that would need to come from somewhere6, but I think I could actually do it.
+The question is if it would be worth it.

 Saturday, March 30, 2019